1ssb/mangroves/README.md

 ## Mangrove - A Custom Data Structure

 Mangrove is a custom data structure that provides dynamic configuration and management of variables across multiple depths and data types.
 It offers flexible configuration, ordered bundling, memory address tracking, and more.
+Use cases available in main.py.

 ## Functionality